ministryofjustice/prepare-a-case/README.md

 And then, to build the assets and start the app with
 ```
-env COURT_CASE_SERVICE_URL=http://defaultParams-case-service-dev.apps.live-1.cloud-platform.service.justice.gov.uk yarn start
+env COURT_CASE_SERVICE_URL=http://court-case-service-dev.apps.live-1.cloud-platform.service.justice.gov.uk yarn start
 ```

-Or to use alongside a local instance of *defaultParams-case-service*
+Or to use alongside a local instance of *court-case-service*

 ```
 env COURT_CASE_SERVICE_URL=http://127.0.0.1:8080 yarn start